TaireruLLC/octastore/README.md

 # Account Validation & Login
 # -------------------------
 # Validate player credentials
-if db.get_all(isencrypted=False, datatype=BaseObject, path="players"): # datatype can only be BaseObject or BaseKeyValue
+if db.get_all(isencrypted=False, datatype=Object, path="players"): # datatype can be All, Object or KeyValue, but defaults to All.
     if player.password == input("Enter your password: "):
         print("Login successful!")
         load_game()